-To discuss options, to obtain services and referrals, for assistance filing a report, or for general questions, students may contact the Office of Investigations and Civil Rights Compliance (OICRC), 541-346-3123, or the Title IX Coordinator, 541-346-8136.
-Students seeking further support including confidential resources may contact Crisis Intervention and Sexual Violence Support Services (CISVSS), located in the Office of the Dean of Students, 541-346-3216, or 541-346-SAFE(7233) (available 24 hours); safe.uoregon.edu.
+To discuss reporting options, to obtain services and referrals, for assistance filing a report, or for general questions, students may contact the Office of Investigations and Civil Rights Compliance (OICRC), 541-346-3123, or the Title IX Coordinator, 541-346-8136.
+Students seeking further support including confidential resources may contact the Care and Advocacy Program (CAP), located in the Office of the Dean of Students, 541-346-3216, or 541-346-SAFE(7233) (available 24 hours); safe.uoregon.edu.